Affiliate links on Android Authority may earn us a commission. Learn more.

 Get transcriptions of voice messages so that you don't need to play them.

 Then there’s the trump card: the Google ecosystem.
 Tight integration with other Google apps such as Calendar, Maps, YouTube, Photos, or Assistant adds proprietary value to the service.
-One-tap calendar reminders are a good example, or the option to send videos as a Google Photos link, saving the data usage of transmitting the video itself.
+One-tap calendar reminders are a good example, as well as the option to send videos as a Google Photos link, saving the data usage of transmitting the video itself.

 How to use Google Messages

 There’s a long list of features available in Google Messages, but you don’t need to be familiar with many of them to use the app effectively.
 To get started, it’s just a case of downloading the app from the Play Store and then setting it as your default messaging app when prompted.
-Even this is unlikely to be necessary as your Android device probably already has the app, and it’s probably already your default too.
+Even this is unlikely to be necessary as your Android device almost certainly already has the app, and it’s probably already your default.

 To get chatting, simply open the app and press on the chat bubble in the bottom-right corner of the screen.
-Then you can choose a contact and start tapping out your message.
+You can then choose a contact and start tapping out your message.

-Before that though, you’ll probably want to ensure that Chat features is enabled.
+Before that, though, you’ll probably want to ensure that Chat features are enabled.
 It might well be enabled by default, but it’s worth checking because this is the key feature that allows for the expanded functionality you’re used to in third-party messaging apps, such as typing indicators and read receipts.

 You’ll likely be prompted to enable chat features when you first open the app.
 If not, follow the following steps: